How to Install Visual Studio Code on Linux Mint (22, 21)

 sudo apt update && sudo apt upgrade

-Install Required Dependencies for VSCode
+Install Required Packages for VS Code

 sudo apt install ca-certificates wget gpg -y

-Import the Microsoft VSCode GPG Key
+Import the Microsoft VS Code GPG Key

-wget -qO- https://packages.microsoft.com/keys/microsoft.asc | sudo gpg --dearmor -o /usr/share/keyrings/microsoft.gpg
+wget -qO- https://packages.microsoft.com/keys/microsoft.asc | sudo gpg --dearmor --yes -o /usr/share/keyrings/microsoft.gpg

-Create the VSCode Repository Configuration
+Create the VS Code Repository File

-cat <<EOF | sudo tee /etc/apt/sources.list.d/vscode.sources
+'Signed-By: /usr/share/keyrings/microsoft.gpg' | sudo tee /etc/apt/sources.list.d/vscode.sources > /dev/null

 Install Visual Studio Code